vgurianov/uml-sp/docs/case_studies/function/function.md

 As we see, measurements of simulation give the Fibonacci sequence.<br/>
 **Summary:** In object models, numerical data is result of measurements on object structures.

 P.S.
-It is known that the Fibonacci sequence is closely related to the gold ratio fi = 1.618 …
+It is known that the Fibonacci sequence is closely related to the gold ratio phi = 1.618 …
 <p><img src="formula.png" alt="" /></p>
 In our opinion, the number of phi is often found in nature because it is the simplest non-trivial algorithm for constructing object structures.